A swift deal may result in future pain - Real estate industry bulletin issue 247

 - Recent history of use or activity in the dwelling, such as the production of drugs and any residual effects that may affect the health of occupants.

 - Proposed developments of the surrounding area, for example major road infrastructure, high-rise building etc.

 - Potential psychological stigma associated with the property which may be known only to those that live in the area or agents which specialise in an area and that a prospective buyer may not make enquiries about, such as a serious criminal offence having occurred on the property.

-This bulletin contains general information obtained from internal and external sources to the Western Australian Department of Mines, Industry Regulation and Safety.
+This bulletin contains general information obtained from internal and external sources to the Western Australian Department of Energy, Mines, Industry Regulation and Safety.
 While we use our best endeavours to ensure the information is correct and current at the time of publication, changes in circumstances after that time may impact upon the accuracy of the material.
 The department takes no responsibility for any error, omission or defect therein.
 It is your responsibility to ensure the information is still correct when applying it to your situation in the future, including seeking independent professional advice.